poopati/Excel-Sales-and-Finance-Analytics/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/poopati/Excel-Sales-and-Finance-Analytics/blob/main/Market%20Performance%20Vs%20Target.pdf)_

-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.
+🚀 **Purpose of sales analytics:** Sales analytics enables businesses to closely monitor and evaluate their sales activities and performance.
+It's your secret weapon for success.

-- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).
+💡 **Importance:** Dive deep into your sales data to identify patterns and track key performance indicators (KPIs).
+Discover what's working and what needs improvement.

-- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+📊 **Role of Reports:** Sales reports are your roadmap to success.
+They help you determine effective customer discounts, ease negotiations with consumers, and pinpoint promising expansion opportunities in new countries.

 ## Finance Report :